linfengxu/CoSAG-nf/README.md

 ## 🐳 Container Images

 > **⚠️ CRITICAL REQUIREMENT**: All required Singularity container images must be downloaded before running the pipeline.
 The `sif_dir` parameter in the configuration file is **ESSENTIAL** and must point to the directory containing all container images.
+>
+> **📦 Official Repository**: All container images are hosted on Zenodo at: https://zenodo.org/records/17540422

 ### Required Container Images